xtuml/mc/doc/notes/9947_type_decl/9947_typeorder_dnt.md

 After leaf types are rendered, remaining types are part of one or more cycles.
 One dependent reference is selected arbitrarily.
 The type it refers to is provided a forward declaration which breaks a cycle in which it participates.
-All leaf type are again rendered.
+All unprocessed leaf types are rendered.

-The steps of leaf rendering and cycle breaking continue until all types have been made eligible for rendering and exported.
+The steps of leaf rendering and cycle breaking continue until all types have been made eligible for rendering and are exported.
 A guard is provided to avoid infinitely attempting to break cycles.
 However, the above algorithm can deterministically succeeded if all legitimate referenced types are identified _and_ no false positives were parsed from type bodies.

 6.4 Weaknesses
 This design depends upon successfully identifying referenced type names